Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 Answer: Not really.

 Many doctors will tell patients with a positive herpes IgM test that their test result means they were recently infected with herpes (HSV).
 This is because HSV IgM antibodies are thought to peak shortly after an initial infection and then recede.
-In fact, that is the common wisdom for IgM antibodies in general.
+That is the common wisdom for IgM antibodies in general.

 Interestingly, recent research suggests that the common wisdom about herpes blood test results may not be accurate.
 Individuals who were recently infected with herpes DO tend to have positive HSV IgM tests.
 However, so do many people with recurrent herpes infections.
 Between 30 and 70 percent of people with recurrent herpes are positive on HSV IgM tests, depending on the test and the study.